darthvandor13/CSC212-Virtual-Storyteller/README.md

 > **Note**: Ensure your `Doxyfile` is configured for Python with `OPTIMIZE_OUTPUT_FOR_C = NO` and `EXTENSION_MAPPING = py=Python`.

-📖 **Browse the full documentation here →** [github.io/CSC212-Virtual-Storyteller](https://darthvandor13.github.io/CSC212-Virtual-Storyteller/)
+ℹ️ **Browse the full documentation here →** [github.io/CSC212-Virtual-Storyteller](https://darthvandor13.github.io/CSC212-Virtual-Storyteller/)